-General / OBC / all others : 7 semesters SC / ST / PH students: 8 semesters iv.
+SC/ST/PWD students: 8 Semesters General/OBC/all others: 7 Semesters iv.
 In all the above cases ex-students shall cease to be eligible for hostel accommodation, stipend, book allowance and library facilities beyond their regular stipulated period of admission to the programme.